ashton314/slt-git-manual/proposal_v1.md

      40M	tracker/vendor
     197M	tracker

-My repository is only 8.3 megs.
+My repository is only 8.3 megabytes.
 Our projects will look more like this than the drupal project.

 **Conclusion:** even if we were to have a massive project running over several decades, repository size is still extremely reasonable.